Kaushik-Yadala/Code-Starters/README.txt

   -> First visit the link: https://download.racket-lang.org/
-  -> Click on the blue button that says "racket-8.9-x86_64-win32-cs" ** CAUTION: Please use Google Chrome to download racket** -> After the installer download, open it and just follow the instrctions on the installer to download Dr. Racket.
+  -> Click on the blue button that says "racket-8.9-x86_64-win32-cs" ** CAUTION: Please use Google Chrome to download racket** -> After the installer downloads, open it and just follow the instrctions on the installer to download Dr. Racket.

 To access files and folders necessary for the code starters workshop:
   -> Click on the green button that says code and select download ZIP.